Tabrisrp/product-gift-wrap-for-woocommerce/readme.txt

 If the customer adds gift wrap, it is shown in cart + orders, and adds your defined cost to the item cost too.

-If you'd like to contribute to the plugin you can find it on GitHub: [https://github.com/mikejolley/woocommerce-product-gift-wrap](https://github.com/mikejolley/woocommerce-product-gift-wrap)

 == Installation ==